Acumen International stands with Ukraine and the country's people. Join us

 3. Global HR Compliance challenges

-4. Need to understand and keep track of ever-evolving local labor laws and tax regulations across multiple jurisdictions
+4. Need to understand and keep track of ever-evolving local labour laws and tax regulations across multiple jurisdictions

-5. Need to understand the local labor market
+5. Need to understand the local labour market

 6. Need to understand local business practices pertinent to employment